Camp Dubois, Wyoming: Prisoner of war camp

-During World War 2, starting in July 1944 German prisoners were housed at Camp Dubois.
-Camp Duboi prisoners of war were used for timber operations.
+During World War II, starting in July 1944 German POWs were housed at Camp Dubois; for timber operations.
 Prisoner of war labor worked for civilian employers under the military officials and the Department of Agriculture's Extension Service.
-At Camp Duboi the Camp prisoners worked for the Wyoming Tie and Timber Company.
+At Camp Dubois the Camp prisoners worked for the Wyoming Tie and Timber Company.
 Wyoming Tie and Timber had request POW workers, due to the war labor shortage.
 Wyoming Tie and Timber Company cut and made railroad ties at the Wyoming Tie and Timber sawmill.
 The camp worked six days a week, with Sunday off.
-The POW Labor Program benefited the US as there was shortage of labor during the war.
+The POW Labor Program benefited the US during wartime as there was a shortage of labor.
 About 150 POWs lived at the camp, with about 10 Army guards.
 Most POWs came from Camp Scottsbluff in Scottsbluff, Nebraska.
 The local logging companies paid the prisoner labor, now lumberjacks, the same as local civilians.
-The cut logs taken to banks of the Wind River.
+The cut logs taken to the banks of the Wind River.
 In the spring, with a high river, the logs were bulldozed into the river.
 The logs were then floated down to Camp Riverton in Riverton.
 The pay was given in camp scrip.
 The scrip could be used at the camp store for candy, soda pop, stamps to write home and other items.
-At the end of the war the camp closed in January 1946.
+The war ended, the camp closed in January 1946.
 During World War II, two large POW base camps, (Camp Douglas and Fort Francis E. Warren), and seventeen smaller camps that did agricultural and timber work were located in Wyoming.
 Other smaller camps in Wyoming were: Basin, Wyoming (sugar beet harvest), Clearmont (sugar beet harvest), Deaver (sugar beet harvest), Camp Esterbrook (timber camp), Huntley (sugar beet harvest), Lingle (agriculture), Lovell (remodeling the Lovell Armory and Cavalry Barn, and then sugar beet harvest), Pine Bluffs (sugar beet and potato harvest), Powell (sugar beet harvest), Riverton (sugar beet harvest), Torrington (agriculture), Veteran (agriculture), Wheatland (agriculture), Ryan Park Camp (timber), Centennial POW Camp (timber) and Worland (agriculture).